Paul has had a very interesting life. He has traveled extensively and lived in the United States, Taiwan, and Thailand.

-According to an article in Wikipedia, a Mongolian barbecue is not Mongolian cuisine at all.
+According to an article on Wikipedia, a Mongolian barbecue is not Mongolian cuisine at all.
 It is a stir-fried dish developed by a Chinese man named Wu Zhaonan in Taiwan in 1951.
 Meat and vegetables are cooked on large, round, solid iron griddles at temperatures up to 300 degrees Celcius or 572 degrees Fahrenheit.

-Toasted sesame buns (shaobing), pickled vegetables (paocai), hot and sour soup (suanlatang), and roasted peanuts were also included with the Mongolian barbecue.
+Toasted sesame buns (shaobing), pickled vegetables (paocai), hot and sour soup (suanlatang), and roasted peanuts were also included in the Mongolian barbecue.
 Green tea was included and you could also order Chinese beer like Qingdao if you desired.

 Preparing a Mongolian Barbecue

 In 2007, I retired to Thailand.
 There, my family and I often go to Thai-style barbecues and hot pot buffets.
 Also known as mu kratha in Thai, this buffet is a combination of Korean barbecue and Chinese hot pot.